H. J. C. Grierson: Life and work

+Personal life

 He lived at 12 Regent Terrace, Edinburgh from 1913 to 1953 and was a member of the Scottish Arts Club.
+In December 1938, after the death of his first wife, he married Margaret Storrs, former professor of philosophy at Smith College.

 He died on 19 February 1960 in Cambridge.
 He is buried in the modern north extension to Dean Cemetery, off Queensferry Road in western Edinburgh with his wife, Mary Letitia (1868-1937).